Composer-in-Residence

 This program offers more than a commission — it’s a collaborative artistic experience that connects composers, singers, and audiences in the shared joy of creating something new.
 Solaris provides a supportive, professional environment where ideas can flourish and composers can hear their music realized at the highest level.

-Join Us in Shaping the Future of Choral Music
+Support us in Shaping the Future of Choral Music